 Our data security policies include, but are not limited to, education and training and the use of technologies such as firewalls, encryption, digital signatures, authentication, and access controls.

-We are committed to protecting the security and integrity of Electricity Information; however, we cannot guarantee that Electricity Information (whether in transit or at rest) will be absolutely safe from intrusion by others, such as determined and sophisticated hackers.
-PPL disclaims liability for disclosure of Electricity Information due to errors or unauthorized acts of third parties during or after transmission of meter data.
+PPL disclaims liability for disclosure of Electricity Information due to errors or unauthorized acts of third parties during or after transmission of such Information.

 If at any time during or after our relationship we believe that the security of your Electricity Information in our care may have been compromised, we may seek to notify you of that development.
 If a notification is appropriate, we will endeavor to notify you as promptly as possible under the circumstances.
 If we have your email address, we may notify you by email to the most recent email address you have provided us in your account profile.
 Please keep your email address in your account up to date.
 You can change that email address anytime in your account profile.
 You consent to our use of email as a means of such notification.